 MOSES CALL TO LEAVE

 Does Exodus 12:31 counter this instruction?
-“Then he called for Moses and Aaron by night, and said, ‘Rise and go out from among my people, both you and the children of Israel.
-And go serve the Lord as you have said.’”
+“Then he called for Moses and Aaron by night, and said, ‘Rise, go out from among my people, both you and the children of Israel.
+And go, serve the LORD as you have said.’”
 Called is the important word here.
 He did not have Moses and Aaron there to direct His message to.
 The death angel passed through the land at midnight.
 It would be some time after that before the Pharaoh decided to release Israel.
 Remember, a messenger would have to be called, who in turn would need to go to the stables, saddle a horse or hitch a chariot, and then take the time to travel to where Moses was located.
 All this with no light, and the moon would be waning as the dawn approached.
 And this would all be done with no lighted roads.
-In addition, a pertinent scripture is found in Exodus 10:28-29, “Then the Pharaoh said to him,’ get away from me!
+In addition, a pertinent scripture is found in Exodus 10:28-29 “Then Pharaoh said to him, ‘Get away from me!
 Take heed to yourself and see my face no more!
 For in the day you see my face you shall die!’
-And Moses said, ‘You have spoken well.
+So Moses said, ‘You have spoken well.
 I will never see your face again.’”
 And they never saw one another again!

-In Exodus 12:1-14 God laid out to Moses and Aaron the plan for the Passover and its future observance as a memorial of what was about to happen, but often missed is that in verse 15 through 17 God also laid out, in advance, the observance of the Days of Unleavened Bread, which would be acted out in the subsequent days as the Israelites fled from Egypt.
-In verse 16 God imposed the requirement for the people to be called together in a holy convocation.
+In Exodus 12:1-14 God laid out to Moses and Aaron the plan for the Passover and its future observance as a memorial of what was about to happen, but often missed is that in Verses 15-17 God also laid out, in advance, the observance of the Days of Unleavened Bread, which would be acted out in the subsequent days as the Israelites fled from Egypt.
+In Verse 16 God imposed the requirement for the people to be called together in a holy convocation.
 These verses were a direction that was about to be immediately fulfilled.

 NIGHT TO BE MUCH OBSERVED

-Traveling to Rameses was done during the day portion of the 14th, and they then started as a group from Rameses in the evening – the beginning of the 15th, a Thursday.
-As Numbers 33:3 states, and Exodus 12:37 agrees: “Then the children of Israel journeyed from Rameses to Succoth, about 600,000 men on foot besides children.”
+Traveling to Rameses was done during the day portion of the 14th, and they then started as a group from Rameses in the evening—the beginning of the 15th, a Thursday.
+As Numbers 33:3 states, and Exodus 12:37 agrees: “Then the children of Israel journeyed from Rameses to Succoth, about six hundred thousand men on foot, besides children.”
 The travel to Succoth was a short journey, and is realized as simply a campsite; Succoth meaning temporary shelter.

-Exodus 12:40-42, “Now the sojourn of the children of Israel who lived in Egypt was 430 years.
-And it came to pass at the end of 430 years – on that very same day – it came to pass that all the armies of the Lord went out from the land of Egypt.
-It is a night of solemn observance to the Lord for bringing them out of the land of Egypt.
-This is that night of the Lord, a solemn observance for all the children of Israel throughout their generations.”
+Exodus 12:40-42 “Now the sojourn of the children of Israel who lived in Egypt [was] four hundred and thirty years.
+And it came to pass at the end of four hundred and thirty years—on that very same day—it came to pass that all the armies of the LORD went out from the land of Egypt.
+It [is] a night of solemn observance to the LORD for bringing them out of the land of Egypt.
+This [is] that night of the LORD, a solemn observance for all the children of Israel throughout their generations.”

-Backtracking, 430 years finds that it is the very day that Abraham left Haran to start his journey to the Promised Land, just as the Israelites did.
-For the complete explanation of the 430 years read the article THE 430 YEARS on the web site: www.t-cog.org.
+Backtracking 430 years finds that it is the very day that Abraham left Haran to start his journey to the Promised Land, just as the Israelites did.
+For the complete explanation of the 430 years read the article: “430 Years of Exodus & 400 Years of Genesis Clarified/Combined.” https://bit.ly/2FSNmlc

 Here God tells the Israelites that this is an important night; so important that they should observe it forever.
-The term “much observed” used in the KJ version is #8107, and interestingly this term is never used again.
+The term “much observed” used in the KJV Version (above) is #8107; and interestingly this term is never used again.
 Plainly God has placed more than a modicum of importance on this night.
 Would He leave Israel without any direction as to how they were to observe it?
 Exodus 12 has nothing in it about how to observe this night.
 The directions are found in Deuteronomy 16:1-8.
 The problem arises because the word “Passover” is used in these scriptures, and as will be addressed the directions given here run contrary to those required for the Passover of Exodus 12.
-This mystery is cleared up by another scripture located in Exodus 34:18, 25.
+This mystery is cleared up by another scripture located in Exodus 34:18 and 25.